orjansu/UnaCie/README.md

 existing proof scripts.
 This can be done by using the 'run-script' command inside Unie:

-  > run-script "./Improvement Scripts/reverse_ass_b"
+  > unie> run-script "./Improvement Scripts/reverse_ass_b"

 Pressing return once the script is active will execute the next command.
+A script can be full executed as follows:

+  > unie> run-script "./Improvement Scripts/reverse_ass_b"
+  > unie> !

+Once the script has been run, review the proof history:

+ > unie> show-hist

-Note that a number of these scripts rely on the use of definitions in the 'lib' folders.
+Note that a number of scripts rely on the use of definitions in the 'lib' folders.
 These are imported by the scripts themselves.

 Press tab to see a full list of commands.
 Typing